Programming

 I set my Terminal shell to bash.
 This is standard on most Linuxes.
 When bash starts, it invokes $HOME/.bash_profile.

-MYUSERID.bashrc which defines my personal bash macros, then invokes ...
+.bashrc which runs $HOME/bin, then executes $USER.bashrc which defines my personal bash macros and invokes ...

 I also create $HOME/.inputrc which sets terminal behavior for the Bash shell.
 My preferences are: